Decipher/textimage/README.txt

       of the array will be consumed by a textimage_text effect in the sequence specified within the image style.
     - format - the file format of the resulting image (png/gif/jpg/jpeg).
-    - alt - the alternative text to be displayed if no image is accessible to the browser.
+    - alt - the image alternate text.
+This text will be used by screen readers, search engines, or when the image cannot be loaded.
+Tokens can be used.
     - title - the text to be displayed when hovering the image on the browser.
+      Tokens can be used.
     - attributes - associative array of attributes to be placed in the img tag.
     - caching - if set to TRUE, the image will be cached for future accesses;
       otherwise, the image will be stored in textimage_store and deleted on